yavulan/toTop/README.md

 # toTop.js

 **toTop.js** is easy to install script for scrolling html page to top and back to previous reading point by clicking a button.
-Works without JQuery.
+Works without jQuery.

 ## Install
 There are a few different ways you can install toTop: